requarks/wiki-docs/auth/ldap.md

 1. Make sure the checkbox next to **LDAP / Active Directory** in the list of strategies is checked.
 The text should now say that the strategy is **active**.
 1. Click **Apply** on the upper right of the page to save and apply the configuration.

+# Test Your Configuration

+Saving your LDAP configuration doesn't actually perform a connection to your LDAP Server.
+You need to perform an actual login to establish a connection.

+To do so, open an incognito window in your browser and attempt to login to your wiki with a user in your directory.

 # Troubleshooting

 If you get errors while trying to login, you can enable a LDAP debugging flag to report internal LDAP error messages to the console (or docker logs).

 From the **Administration Area**, click on **Developer Tools** in the sidebar, then on **Flags**.
 Enable the **LDAP Debug** flag.

+> When using docker, type the command `docker logs wiki` to view the logs *(assuming a container named `wiki`)*.
+{.is-info}